Jeremboo/web-starter/README.md

 ## Commands :

-- `npm start` for starting the development with auto reloading.
+- `npm start` to start the development with auto reloading.

-- `npm run build` for having a `public/` production directory.
+- `npm run build` to have a `public/` production directory.

 ## Configs :